-During the years ended December 31, 2018 and 2017, the Association contributed \$24,763 and \$25,818, respectively, to the Plan.
+During the years ended December 31, 2019 and 2018, the Association contributed \$24,216 and \$24,763, respectively, to the Plan.
 These amounts are included in employee benefits in the accompanying statements of revenues, expenses and changes in net position - proprietary fund.
-Forfeitures were immaterial in both 2018 and 2017.
+Forfeitures were immaterial in both 2019 and 2018.

-NOTE 12 - EXTRAORDINARY GAINS ON CLAIM AGAINST LEHMAN BROTHERS, INC.
+NOTE 13 - EXTRAORDINARY GAIN ON CLAIM AGAINST LEHMAN BROTHERS.

-During the years ended December 31, 2018 and 2017, the Association received \$3,704 (net of related Trustee fees of \$2,376 and Trustee attorney fees of \$8,870) and \$20,000, respectively, as partial settlement of a \$2,000,000 claim filed against Lehman Brothers, Inc. ("Lehman Brothers") for losses incurred by the Association in 2008 upon Lehman Brothers' default under a collateralized repurchase agreement held in connection with investments of monies in the Association's 1998 Bonds Debt Service Reserve Accounts.
+During the year ended December 31, 2018, the Association received \$3,704 (net of related Trustee fees of \$2,376 and Trustee attorney fees of \$8,870) as partial settlement of a \$2,000,000 claim filed against Lehman Brothers, Inc. ("Lehman Brothers") for losses incurred by the Association in 2008 upon Lehman Brothers' default under a collateralized repurchase agreement held in connection with investments of monies in the Association's 1998 Bonds Debt Service Reserve Accounts.
 The Association does not expect to receive any additional distributions under this claim.

-NOTE 13 - SUBSEQUENT EVENT
+NOTE 14 - SUBSEQUENT EVENTS